 Samsung makes some of the best smartphone cameras on the market, but lately, they’ve started losing ground to the likes of Google’s Pixel series, or even the periscope cameras on Huawei phones.
 We want to see that change in 2020 with the Galaxy S11.

-The image above is a fan-made concept of the Galaxy Note 10 based on rumors, although we’re hearing it’ll only have three cameras on the back — not four.
+The image above is a fan-made concept of the Galaxy Note 10 before it got released.
 However, something similar could end up being inside the upcoming Galaxy S11.
+Yes, four cameras on the back.

 As we said earlier, Samsung will finally use new an all-new camera sensor and technology in the Galaxy S11, and we’re hoping they employ some 5x or even 10x optical zoom lenses as well.
-Basically, wait for the Galaxy S11 if you want one of the best cameras ever in a phone.
+Reports claim they’re using a 108 MP camera, which they could bin down to 16MP and maybe offer a crazy zoom.
+Basically, wait for the Galaxy S11 if you want one of the best cameras ever on a phone.

 4. A 3.5mm Headphone Jack & Physical Buttons